zyzo/izberg-api-python/README.md

 ### Edit productOffer

 To edit an offer, you must be logged as a staff user.
 Simply fetch the object using the <code>find()</code> method again, then edit the product's attributes you want to change.
-And finally call the <code>save()</code> method upon your product object.
+And finally call the <code>save()</code> method upon your offer object.

 ```python